audulus/docs/nodes.md

 -   To create a control point, double tap on the function area.
 -   To move a control point, drag it.
--   To delete a control point, double tap on it
+-   To delete a control point, double tap on it.

-The value boxes on the left control the min and max value of the function.
-Control for the scale of the x-axis will be added in a future version.

 The red dot shows the current input and output values.